nodejs/node/doc/api/dns.markdown

 the hostname does not exist but also when the lookup fails in other ways such as no available file descriptors.

+`dns.lookup` doesn't necessarily have anything to do with the DNS protocol.
+It's only an operating system facility that can associate name with addresses, and vice versa.

+Its implementation can have subtle but important consequences on the behavior of any Node.js program.
+Please take some time to consult the [Implementation considerations section](#dns_implementation_considerations) before using it.

 # dns.lookupService(address, port, callback)